-- competing loyalties between an organisation they owe a primary duty to and/or some other person or entity.
+- competing loyalties between an organisation they owe a primary duty to or some other person or entity, or both

 The existence of an actual, perceived or potential conflict of interest does not necessarily imply wrongdoing on anyone’s part.
 However, any private, personal or commercial interests which give rise to such a conflict of interest must be recognised, disclosed appropriately and either eliminated or properly managed.

-Reporting, recording and managing potential conflicts effectively protects staff and can help to generate public trust and confidence.
+Reporting, recording and managing potential conflicts effectively, protects UKRI and it’s staff, and can help to generate public trust and confidence.

 Examples of conflicts of interest